 Based on student responses to the Golden West College application for admission, students self-identify as either matriculating or nonmatriculating.
 Students identified as matriculating are referred to core services: orientation, assessment and counseling.
-Students must complete orientation, assessment and declare a course of study and develop an educational plan prior to being eligible to receive priority registration.
+Students must complete orientation, be assessed for math and English pre-requisites and declare a course of study and develop an educational plan prior to being eligible to receive priority registration.
 An educational plan can be accomplished by enrolling in a counseling course, attending an educational planning workshop, or by scheduling an appointment with a counselor.